yeslogic/prince-docs/docs/server-integration.md

 ### License Files in Distributed Products

 When creating a product for distribution, it might be that you do not want to ship a license file with the distribution - but nevertheless be able to run Prince with a license file when necessary.
 In this case the command-line option [`--license-key`](command-line.md#cl-license-key) might come in handy.
-The `<signature>` element from the shipped license file needs to be deleted, and its value can then be passed as the value of this command-line option.
+The contents of the `<signature>` element must be deleted from your license file, and its value can then be passed as the value of this command-line option - but leave an empty `<signature>` element in place.